utdata/rwdir/06-cleaning.Rmd

 | AG WELL                             | other                     |
 | Rig Supply                          | rig supply                |

-This will allow you to doublecheck that all your conversions happened properly.
+This will allow you to double check that all your conversions happened properly.

 ### Reassign your changes back to the data frame